jinndi/WGDashboard-sing-box/README.md

 | VLESS over TCP with REALITY and XTLS-RPRX-Vision | `vless://<UUID>@<host>:<port>?security=reality&encryption=none&flow=xtls-rprx-vision&pbk=<base64-encoded-public-key>&sid=<shortID>&sni=<server-name>&fp=<fingerprint>` |
 | Shadowsocks-2022 TCP+UDP.
 Method: 2022-blake3-aes-128-gcm | `ss://<base64-encoded-method:password>@<host>:<port>` (SIP002) or `ss://<method>:<password>@<host>:<port>` |

-You can use the `xray-install.sh` script from this repository on Debian 10+ or ​​Ubuntu 18.04+
+You can use the `xray-install.sh` script from this repository on Debian/Ubuntu-based systems.

 It is quite convenient: it allows you to deploy an XRay server on another machine and obtain all available links for `PROXY_LINK`.